populationgenomics/exome-results-browsers/data_pipeline/README_TOB.md

 # Debugging tips

-- The method which lists eqtl association files in `/data_pipeline/data_pipeline/datasets/tob/tables/association.py` is not tested and will likely need to be modified to correctly pick up the correlation results parquet files.
+- The command which ingests eqtl association files (see source `/data_pipeline/data_pipeline/datasets/tob/tables/association.py`) is not tested and will likely need to be modified to correctly pick up the correlation results parquet files for rounds 1 through to 5.
+Rounds 2-5 may exist in a different sub-folder among other parquet files (ie gene expression) that should be ignored.

 - `project-id` is only used in the `post-process` step to create BigQuery table identifiers.
-The rest of the commands infer the project identifier from the environment's credentials.
-This is currently a `FIXME`.
-Make sure your environment is using `tob-wgs-browser` as its project using `glcoud config set project tob-wgs-browser` before running this CLI.
+The rest of the commands infer the project identifier from the environment's credentials - this is currently a `FIXME`.
+Before running, make sure your environment is configured to use the `tob-wgs-browser` project using `glcoud config set project tob-wgs-browser`.

 - Make sure the same gencode annotations file is used between the analysis pipeline and this ingestion CLI to ensure consistent gene identifiers and transcripts.